8fold/site-joshbruce.com/content/public/finances/investing/content.md

 9. VGSLX, VNQ; and
 10. VGRLX, VNQI.

 This seems like it’s breaking the simplicity principle, but the simplicity is in the macro-allocation.
-The rest happens due to other constraints and opportunities.
+The rest happens due to other constraints and opportunities to achieve the macro-allocation.